magpylib/magpylib/docs/_pages/gallery/gallery_vis_pv_streamlines.md

 (gallery-vis-pv-streamlines)=

-# B-Field lines with Pyvista streamlines
+# Field lines with Pyvista streamlines

 Pyvista offers field-line computation and visualization in 3D.
 In addition to the field computation, Magpylib offers magnet visualization that seamlessly integrates into a Pyvista plotting scene.